Saint Nicholas Day: Lebanon

 Saint Nicholas is celebrated by all the Christian communities in Lebanon: Catholic, Greek Orthodox, and Armenian.
-Many places, churches, convents, and schools are named in honor of Saint Nicholas, such as Escalier Saint-Nicolas des Arts, Saint Nicolas Garden, and Saint Nicolas Greek Orthodox Cathedral.
+Many places, churches, convents, and schools are named in honor of Saint Nicholas, such as Escalier Saint-Nicolas des Arts, Saint Nicolas Garden, and Saint Nicholas Greek Orthodox Cathedral.

 North America

+In the 17th century, Dutch Protestants who settled in New York brought the Sinterklaas tradition with them.
 While feasts of Saint Nicholas are not observed nationally, cities with strong German influences like Milwaukee, Wisconsin; Evansville, Indiana, Teutopolis, Illinois; Cincinnati, Ohio; Fredericksburg, Texas; Newport News, Virginia; St. Louis, Missouri; and Pittsburgh, Pennsylvania celebrate Saint Nicholas Day on a scale similar to the German custom.

+Still practiced in some areas today, children place freshly polished shoes in front of doors, under windows, or at the foot of their beds before heading to bed.

-Although not as widespread as in other countries, some people in the United States celebrate a separate Saint Nicholas Day by putting their shoes outside their bedroom doors or hanging an empty stocking by the fireplace on the evening of 5 December where Saint Nicholas comes during the night.
-On the morning of 6 December, those people will find their shoes or stockings filled with gifts and sugary treats.
+On the morning of 6 December, they find their shoes filled with gifts and sugary treats.
 Widespread adoption of the tradition has spread among the German, Polish, Belgian, and Dutch communities throughout the United States.
 Americans who celebrate Saint Nicholas Day generally also celebrate Christmas Day (25 December) as a separate holiday.
-Some of the traditions and rituals of Christmas, such as leaving out a shoe or stocking to be filled, are similar to the traditions of Saint Nicholas Day.
+Some of the traditions and rituals of Christmas, such as leaving out a stocking to be filled, are similar to the traditions of Saint Nicholas Day.